ArthurPesi/ankivim/README.md

 This project consists of a python script to create anki cards based on the contents of a text file.
-The file must be formated like this:
+The file must be formated like this:<br>
-Deck 1 name
+Deck 1 name<br>
-Front side - back side //will be added to deck 1
+Front side - back side //will be added to deck 1<br>
-Front side - back side //will be added to deck 1
+Front side - back side //will be added to deck 1<br>
-Deck 2 name
+Deck 2 name<br>
-Front side - back side //will be added to deck 2
+Front side - back side //will be added to deck 2<br>
-Front side - back side //will be added to deck 2
+Front side - back side //will be added to deck 2<br>

 The script also attaches a sound file with the pronunciation for the text on the front side.